d-asensio/new-relic-apdex-board/README.md

 As you might notice, it has a `_comparisonTiebreakerByIdentifier` that ensures a **unique sorting position** for each app, this avoids problems when the binary search algorithm is walking through apps with the same apex index.

-> Info: I rely on comparing the app id's for the tiebreaker because those ids are auto-generated strings and I can ensure that are unique and don't have any extraneous character that could cause unexpected behaviors, in that case, I would be forced to use `String.prototype.localeCompare()` that would affect the performance of the operation.
+> Info: I rely on comparing the app ids for the tiebreaker because those ids are auto-generated strings and I can ensure that are unique and don't have any extraneous character that could cause unexpected behaviors, in that case, I would be forced to use `String.prototype.localeCompare()` that would affect the performance of the operation.

 ## Tooling